Thank you for attending the 2016 Conference on Child Sexual Abuse.

-If you‘re a therapist, child protection worker, attorney, law enforcement officer, medical professional, or in any position with a need to know about child sexual abuse treatment, you know how important it is to stay current on assessment and treatment methods to best help those with whom you work.
+This year we’re offering 36 new institutes and workshops on a wide range of topics.
+Whether you are an experienced professional or are new to the field—and whether you work as a therapist, child protection worker, attorney, law enforcement officer, medical professional, or in any position with a need to know about child sexual abuse treatment—this highly regarded conference offers you the very latest information to best help those with whom you work.

 At a glance